Just wondering where people stand on buying toys and other products made in China.

 The emission argument: Of all the reasons not to buy China made products, I agree with the emission argument the most.
 For example, if I can get something made locally here in Oregon, it surely will cut my emission footprint more than if I buy a similar product that’s been shipped all over the planet.
 Of course, this isn’t a China issue in total though.
 I love Plan Toys, but they’re not made in the USA either.
 MANY products aren’t made locally.
 Some companies are starting to offset shipping emissions which is cool, but honestly it’s just better to buy as local as possible right?

 Since some products aren’t made locally, you should try to research which ones are.
 For example, in most states you can easily find most of the groceries you need made locally.
 Not all, but many.
 You can buy clothes and books at thrift stores instead of ordering new clothes and books from other places.

 What I think:

 Of course, I’m not a made-in-China expert by any means.
-However, my gut decision about this issue says that blaming one place is a little simplistic.
+However, my gut decision about this issue says that blaming products from one place for many problems is a little simplistic.
 I’ve reviewed plenty of USA made products that suck or that flat-out greenwash or that are seriously toxic, so I know simply buying local doesn’t solve all your eco-ethic issues.